Longines Archives - Exquisite Timepieces

 Longines has a deep watchmaking heritage, which is something educated watch buyers and collectors look for.
 They’ve consistently delivered quality, precise, well-built Swiss timepieces for nearly 200 years.
 That counts for something, in contrast to fast fashion brands that come and go.

-They’re a respected luxury brand, but not as expensive as some at the high end of the scale, like Rolex.
+They’re a respected luxury brand, but not as expensive as some at the high end of the scale.
 Yet their logo and image are instantly recognizable.
 While some of their gold watches are PVD-coated, others are solid gold and made to last generations.

 Their gold timepieces are for those who demand the very best from their watches and jewelry.
 Many of their gold watches are dressy and, therefore, will appeal to those who frequently wear more formal attire.
 They’re also perfect for those with warmer skin tones that yellow and rose gold colors complement.